wolfv6/keybrd_DH/examples/shiftRegs/README.md

 # Alternative designs
 The track ball requires constant monitoring.
 There are a few ways to accomplish this.
-The alternatives are all more complicated than the daisy-chained shift registers described above.
+The simplicity of the daisy chained shift registers, described above, saves development time.
-IHO the simplicity of the daisy chained shift registers saves development time.
+The following alternatives are more complicated.

 ## Shift register matrix
 Each shift register matrix: